-Digital Transformation is now a thing.
+Digital Transformation is a thing.
 A recognized effort that many companies are now grasping.
-A few years ago, it was only for the bleeding edge with deep pockets, but now it’s fully commercial.
+It was only for the bleeding edge with deep pockets a few years ago, but now it’s fully commercial.
 (Sorry for the business pun).

-However, there are so many companies and people on our Sales team that could learn from this particular parable.
-If you aren’t interested in reading the full story – I’ll save you the suspense: The faster you approach your desire without an understanding and appreciation of the journey, the longer the journey.
+However, many companies and people on our Sales team could learn from this parable.
+So, suppose you aren’t interested in reading the whole story.
+In that case, I’ll save you the suspense: The faster you approach your desire without understanding and appreciating the journey, the longer the journey.

 Once upon a time, there was a young and ambitious boy named Matajuro.
-Matajuro wanted to be the best swordsmen of all of the land.
-He tracked down Banzo who was the greatest Sword Master to ask him to teach him.
+Matajuro wanted to be the best swordsman in all of the land.
+So he tracked down Banzo, the greatest Sword Master, to ask him to teach him.

 “Ten years,” said Banzo.

 “My father is getting old,” pleaded Matajuro.
-“Before ten years have passed I will have to return home to take care of him.
-Suppose I work twice as hard.
+“Before ten years have passed, I wmustreturn home to take care of him.
+But, then, suppose I work twice as hard.
 How long will it take me?”